Rose Jackson: Career

 Jackson served as the National Political Coordinator of left-wing trade union United Voice until 2013, when she moved to a role as a campaign organiser at NSW Labor Office.
 She was the Secretary of the Labor Left faction from 2010 until 2016 and has been an Assistant General Secretary of NSW Labor and State Convenor of the New South Wales Labor Left faction since 2016.

 Jackson was selected to fill the casual vacancy in the NSW state upper house, the NSW Legislative Council following Lynda Voltz's election to the NSW Legislative Assembly for the seat of Auburn and was appointed on 8 May 2019.

-In 2020 Jackson called for an end to the private prison system in NSW and criticised past Governments for privatising prisons.
+In 2020, Jackson called for an end to the private prison system in NSW and criticised past Governments for privatising prisons.

-In 2020 Jackson publicly announced her support for the legalisation of cannabis in NSW.
-Jackson was the first NSW Labor MPs to support the legalisation of cannabis after the ACT legalised cannabis.
+In 2020, Jackson publicly announced her support for the legalisation of cannabis in NSW.
+Jackson was the first NSW Labor MP to support the legalisation of cannabis after the ACT decriminalised cannabis.

-On 11 June 2021 Rose was appointed as the Shadow Minister for Water, Housing and Homelessness.
+On 11 June 2021, Jackson was appointed as the Shadow Minister for Water, Housing and Homelessness.
 As the responsible Shadow Minister, Jackson opposed a motion moved by the NSW Greens which would have temporarily banned the eviction of tenants in coastal communities during the COVID-19 Crisis.
 Jackson supported a Coalition amendment to the Greens' proposal which removed the proposal to ban evictions in coastal areas on the basis that restricting the rights of landlords would "throw that market into chaos weeks before the holiday season".